Marcuuu/test-readme/README.md

 ### Disabled Button

-Add the <code>disabled</code> keyword to make the button unselectable.
+Add the `disabled` keyword to make the button unselectable.

-<blockquote class="note">Note that this is not supported for buttons created using <code>div</code> tags.</blockquote>
+<blockquote class="note">Note that this is not supported for buttons created using `div` tags.</blockquote>

 	<button class="btn-animated">Button</button>
-	<div class="btn btn-ani
+	<div class="btn btn-animated">Button</div>
-	mated">Button</div>
 	<input class="btn-animated" type="submit" value="Submit" />

 ---

 ### Loading Button

-Add the <code>.animated</code> and <code>.loading</code> classes to create a button containing a spinner.
+Add the `.animated` and `.loading` classes to create a button containing a spinner.
 Since it relies on the button to contain text for height, you must specify some text.
-To hide the text, you just need to add the <code>.hide-text</code> class as well.
+To hide the text, you just need to add the `.hide-text` class as well.

 	<button class="btn-animated loading hide-text">Button</button>
 	<div class="btn btn-animated loading hide-text">Button</div>